czarek7711/hoot/README.md

 * Dark Lord
 * Dr. Mario
 * Dragon Quest II: Luminaries of the Legendary Line
-* Dragon Quest III: The Seeds of Salvation
 * Dragon Quest IV: Chapters of the Chosen
 * Erik the Viking (Prototype)
 * Esper Dream 2